spinnytea/freecell/README-todo.md

   - card drag animation (drag waggles the sequence)
   - auto-foundation each card
   - win -> init
+- IDEA (motivation) (animation) animations by move type (same as previous)
+  - first check all the cards that did move (updateCardPositions)
+  - then check all the cards we expected to move based on actionText
+  - then pick an animation based on PreviousActionType/actionText there's nuance to some of the PreviousActionType (e.g. variations on init/select)
+  - if there's a mismatch, run the default animation
+  - most actionTypes can use the default, esp at first
+  ***
+  - we are informally doing this for `move-foundation`
 - TODO (motivation) (animation) (gsap) learn to use [greensock](https://css-tricks.com/how-to-animate-on-the-web-with-greensock/)
 - TODO (techdebt) (animation) The first animation after loading a page is still janky
   - it does the whole thing at once